Strech/avrora/README.md

   registry_auth: {:basic, ["username", "password"]}, # optional
   registry_user_agent: "Avrora/0.24.2 Elixir", # optional: if you want to return previous behaviour, set it to `nil`
   registry_ssl_cacerts: File.read!("./priv/trusted.der"), # optional: if you have DER-encoded certificate
-  registry_ssl_cacertfile: "./priv/trusted.crt", # optional: if you have PEM-encoded certificate file
+  registry_ssl_cacert_path: "./priv/trusted.crt", # optional: if you have PEM-encoded certificate file
   registry_schemas_autoreg: false, # optional: if you want manually register schemas
   convert_null_values: false, # optional: if you want to keep decoded `:null` values as is
   convert_map_to_proplist: false, # optional: if you want to restore the old behavior for decoding map-type